-Upon the closing of this offering, based on the number of shares outstanding as of shares of our common stock in this offering, assuming no exercise by the underwriters of their option to purchase additional shares of our common stock, our executive officers and directors and their affiliates will, in the aggregate, beneficially own shares representing approximately % of our outstanding common stock.
+Upon the closing of this offering, based on the number of shares outstanding as of March 31, 2022, and giving effect to the issuance of 9,000,000 shares of our common stock in this offering, assuming no exercise by the underwriters of their option to purchase additional shares of our common stock, our executive officers and directors and their affiliates will, in the aggregate, beneficially own shares representing approximately 39.4% of our outstanding common stock.
 As a result, if these stockholders were to choose to act together, they would be able to significantly influence all matters submitted to our stockholders for approval, as well as our management and affairs, even though some of these persons or entities may have interests different than yours.
 For example, these stockholders, if they choose to act together, could significantly influence the election of directors and approval of any merger, consolidation or sale of all or substantially all of our assets.